 Renewable sources of power, especially wind and solar power, have made rapid progress over the past decade and will certainly comprise significant parts of that transition.
 But there are legitimate questions about whether wind, solar, hydroelectric and biomass power will provide sufficient, and sufficiently steady, output to fuel all the energy needs of a still expanding global population and anticipated rapid economic growth in many developing countries.
 It is thus essential to consider what the role should be over the remainder of this century for nuclear power, which is certainly carbon-free but hardly free of challenges on technical, health, management, oversight, and public perception grounds.

-Fusion power – trying to produce energy on Earth with the same basic approach that the Sun and other stars use internally – is carbon-free, relies for the most part on abundant fuel, produces little radioactive waste, and will not lead to meltdown.
-But it is technically a bear to generate more energy than one uses in generating it.
+Fusion power – trying to produce energy on Earth with the same basic approach that the Sun and other stars use internally – is carbon-free, relies for the most part on abundant fuel (hydrogen isotopes), produces little radioactive waste, and will not lead to meltdown.
+But it is technically extremely challenging to generate more energy than one uses in generating it.
 Throughout our professional careers, fusion power has been projected to become economically viable in about 50 years, but that 50-year projection has remained essentially constant despite 50 years passing.
 However, there is now a renewed sense of enthusiasm for fusion resulting from three recent developments: technical breakthroughs achieved in two distinct approaches to harnessing fusion; the progress on an enormous fusion research reactor funded jointly by 35 countries; and an influx of substantial private investment in a significant number of commercial companies exploring diverse methods for generating fusion power.

 This post has four parts.
 In Part I, we describe some of the basic physics behind fission and fusion energy production and review basic elements of fission reactor design.
 In Part II, we review the causes and aftermaths of the three most serious past fission reactor accidents.
 In Part III, we describe basic elements of a few different types of small modular fission reactor design being evaluated for future nuclear power installations.
 In Part IV, we review recent progress on attempts to harness fusion power and we assess the possible roles of both fission and fusion technologies in the needed 21st-century transition in worldwide power production.